8 Reasons to Visit Tokyo | Matthew & Michael | LGBTQ Backpacking

 2. All We Need Is Ramen!

 There are endless possibilities when it comes to where to eat.
-Tokyo is filled to the brim with high-class Michelin Star winning restaurants.
-My recommendation, eat everything and eat a lot!
+Tokyo is filled to the brim with high-class Michelin Star-winning restaurants.
+My recommendation: eat everything and eat a lot!
+Trying the street food alone can fill up your entire list of what to do in Tokyo, Japan, if you love tasting a city!

 Hands down, our favorite place for ramen (and there are quite a few across the city!) is Ichiran.
 Here, you can grab classic tonkotsu with all the fixings necessary to most likely change your life.
 Around any lunch or dinner hour, you'll find a long line waiting outside, but don't let that scare you off.
-Most restaurants in Tokyo serve their food FAST, and the customers likewise eat quite fast, as ramen is best consumed at it's optimal temperature - right out of the boiling pot.
+Most restaurants in Tokyo serve their food FAST, and the customers likewise eat quite fast, as ramen is best consumed at its optimal temperature - right out of the boiling pot.
 If you're looking for another adventure, be sure to take a stroll down Tokyo Station's famous Ramen Street.
 It's virtually a city built underneath one of Tokyo's largest stations, and yet they've dedicated an entire street to ramen shops!
 The famous Rokurinsha is located here, and it does not disappoint!
+Sitting down at a stall on Ramen Street belongs on any list of places to visit in Tokyo, Japan, not just for ramen lovers, but for the joy of the experience itself.

 Outside the brick-and-mortar restaurants across Tokyo, there are plentiful food carts and stands throughout the city.
 Enjoy a scoop of matcha or black sesame ice cream, or enjoy a nice skewer of freshly grilled octopus!
-And apart from ramen, there are hundreds of other Japanese cuisine you must try.
-The multitude of sushi, obviously is a must.
+And apart from ramen, there are hundreds of other Japanese cuisines you must try.
+The multitude of sushi, obviously, is a must.
 Head on over to Tsukiji Market for the morning's freshest catch!
+A visit to Tsukiji Fish Market remains one of the tastiest things to do in Tokyo, Japan, for first-time visitors and food lovers.

 3. Race Mario Kart IN REAL LIFE!